ekoksal7/HelloUser-SpringBoot/README.md

       {
         "dateOfBirth":"1985-12-30"
       }
- Resppnse: 204 No Content
+ Response: 204 No Content

  Http Method: GET
  Endpoint: **<< Load Balancer DNS Name >>/HelloUserService/hello/John**
- Resppnse: 200 OK
+ Response: 200 OK

     a.
 When John's birthday is in 5 days